-The accompanying unaudited condensed financial statements should be read in conjunction with the audited financial statements and notes thereto included in the Amendment No. 2 to the Annual Report on Form 10-K/A filed by the Company with the SEC on January 31, 2022.
+The accompanying unaudited condensed financial statements should be read in conjunction with the audited financial statements and notes thereto included in the Form 10-K/A filed by the Company with the SEC on May 24, 2021.

-Restatement of Previously Reported Financial Statements (as restated)
+Revision to Previously Reported Financial Statements

-In preparation of the Company's unaudited condensed financial statements as of and for quarterly period ended September 30, 2021, the Company concluded it should restate its financial statements to classify all Class A ordinary shares subject to possible redemption in temporary equity and restate its presentation of earnings per share.
-In accordance with ASC 480, paragraph 10-S99, redemption provisions not solely within the control of the Company require ordinary shares subject to redemption to be classified outside of permanent equity.
+In preparation of the Company's unaudited condensed financial statements as of and for quarterly period ended September 30, 2021, the Company concluded it should revise its financial statements to classify all Class A ordinary shares subject to possible redemption in temporary equity.
+In accordance with the SEC and its staff's guidance on redeemable equity instruments, ASC 480, paragraph 10-S99, redemption provisions not solely within the control of the Company require ordinary shares subject to redemption to be classified outside of permanent equity.
 The Company had previously classified a portion of its Class A ordinary shares in permanent equity, or total shareholders' equity.
 Although the Company did not specify a maximum redemption threshold, its charter currently provides that, the Company will not redeem its public shares in an amount that would cause its net tangible assets to be less than \$5,000,001.
 Previously, the Company did not consider redeemable stock classified as temporary equity as part of net tangible assets.
 Effective with these financial statements, the Company revised this interpretation to include temporary equity in net tangible assets.
 Accordingly, effective with this filing, the Company presents all redeemable Class A ordinary shares as temporary equity and to recognize accretion from the initial book value to redemption value at the time of its Initial Public Offering (including exercise of the over-allotment option) and in accordance with ASC 480.
+The change in the carrying value of the redeemable shares of Class A ordinary shares at the Initial Public Offering resulted in a decrease of approximately \$5.5 million in additional paid-in capital and a decrease of approximately \$10.6 million to accumulated deficit, as well as a reclassification of 1,611,220 Class A ordinary shares from permanent equity to temporary equity.
+The Company will present this revision in a prospective manner in all future filings.
+Under this approach, the previously issued financial statement included as an exhibit to the Company's Form 8-K filed with the SEC on December 17, 2020, Form 10-K/A and Form 10-Qs will not be amended, but historical amounts presented in the current and future filings will be recast to be consistent with the current presentation, and an explanatory footnote will be provided.

-There is no impact to the reported amounts for total assets, total liabilities, cash flows, or net income (loss).
+The impact of the revision to the unaudited condensed balance sheets as of March 31, 2021, and June 30, 2021, is a reclassification of \$12.7 million and \$14.0 million, respectively, from total shareholders' equity to Class A ordinary shares subject to possible redemption.
+There is no impact to the reported amounts for total assets, total liabilities, cash flows, net income (loss), or the net income (loss) per share.
 In connection with the change in presentation for the Class A ordinary shares subject to possible redemption, the Company has revised its earnings per share calculation to allocate income and losses shared pro rata between the two classes of shares.
 This presentation contemplates a Business Combination as the most likely outcome, in which case, both classes of shares share pro rata in the income and losses of the Company.